saikumaradapa/Connection-Sphere/README.md

 # 🌐 Connection-Sphere

-A production-ready social media application backend written in **Go** to showcase modern backend engineering practices: clean architecture, repository pattern, distributed-system safeguards, PostgreSQL persistence, Redis caching, authentication & authorization, migrations, rate limiting, graceful shutdowns and developer productivity tooling and a rich set of developer and DevOps tools.
+> A production-ready social media application backend written in **Go** to showcase modern backend engineering practices: `clean architecture`, `repository pattern`, `distributed-system safeguards`, `PostgreSQL persistence`, `Redis caching`, `authentication & authorization`, `migrations`, `rate limiting`, `graceful shutdowns` and developer productivity tooling and a rich set of developer and `DevOps tools`.

-This repository is intended to demonstrate production-oriented patterns and integrations commonly used in real-world services.
+> This repository is intended to demonstrate `production-oriented patterns` and integrations commonly used in real-world services.

 ---
 ## ✨ Highlights / What I Built